iurjscsi1101500/t2-thunderbolt/README.md

 # Thunderbolt T2 Resume Fix Module

+This fixes a Thunderbolt resume ordering problem seen on Apple T2 Macs.
+Without the patch, the Thunderbolt driver can miss the native PCIe ports that need device links back to the NHI, leading to the warning `device links to tunneled native ports are missing!` and contributing to slow or fragile resume behavior.

+The fix extends `tb_apple_add_links()` so integrated T2 Thunderbolt controllers are handled explicitly: when there is no upstream PCIe port, the driver scans root ports on the same bus as the NHI, matches Apple ACPI `TRP*` ports, and creates the missing device links so Thunderbolt tunnels can be re-established in the right order after sleep.

 This repository packages the patched Linux Thunderbolt driver as an out-of-tree kernel module so it can be built and installed without rebuilding the whole kernel.